-Component 2: Increasing production and sale of nutritious crop, livestocklivestock, and fish products.
+Component 2: Increasing production and sale of nutritious crop, livestock, and fish products.

-FAO will be implementing Component 2, which has a subcomponent (2.2) with activities that support the funding and use of seedling centres, post-harvest centres, hydroponic greenhouses, and dairy processing facilities.
-As such, the following arrangement is foreseen with regard to establishing/utilizing facilities:
+FAO will be implementing subcomponent (2.2) with activities that support the funding and use of seedling centers, post-harvest centers, hydroponic greenhouses, and dairy processing facilities.
+As such, the following arrangement is foreseen regarding establishing/utilizing facilities: